 GOP senators said Apr.
 2 that they would oppose Senate ratification of a UN arms treaty because it would require the U.S. to implement new gun control laws they say infringe the 2nd Amendment.
 Ratification is necessary for the U.S. to participate in the treaty; it requires a two-thirds Senate majority.

-Two studies released May 7 show that gun violence in the U.S. has dropped sharply, although most people don't know it.
+Two 2013 studies concluded that gun violence in the U.S. had dropped sharply.
 Only 12% of Americans believe the gun-related crime rate is lower than in 1993, while 56% think it's higher, according to the Pew Research Center.

 Gun dealers in states along the U.S.-Mexico border must report when customers buy more than one high-powered rifle at a time, a federal appeals court ruled May 31.
 The ruling stems from a 2011 federal regulation applying to California, Arizona, Texas and New Mexico.